FLMNH-MGCL/flow/README.md

 Upon execution, flow would recieve output as it is displayed from the child process (i.e. the program you are now executing) and display it to you live.

-Here's the demo of the example above:
+Here's a demo of simple python program that loops 3 times, and sleeps in between iterations:
 <br/>

 ![flow demo](docs/demo.gif)